Chicha: Use

-Chicha de jora has been prepared and consumed in communities throughout in the Andes for millennia.
+Chicha de jora has been prepared and consumed in communities throughout the Andes for millennia.
 The Inca used chicha for ritual purposes and consumed it in vast quantities during religious festivals.
 Mills in which it was probably made were found at Machu Picchu.

 During the Inca Empire women were taught the techniques of brewing chicha in Aqlla Wasi (feminine schools).

 Chicherias (chicha taverns) were places to consume chicha.
 Many have historically been unlicensed, home-based businesses that produce chicha on site.

 Normally sold in large caporal (1/2 liter) glasses to be drunk on location, or by liter, if taken home, chicha is generally sold straight from the earthenware chomba where it was brewed.
 On the Northern coast of Peru, it is often served in a dried gourd known as a Poto while in the Peruvian Andes it is often served in a qero.
 Qeros are traditionally made from wood with intricate designs carved on the outside.
-In colonial times qeros transitioned to be painted with figurative depictions on the exterior instead of carving.
+In colonial times, qeros transitioned to be painted with figurative depictions on the exterior instead of carving.
 Some qeros were also made of metals and many are now made of glass.
 Inca leaders used identical pairs of qeros to extend invitations to drink.
 These invitations represented an indebtedness upon the invitee.
 In this way, the drinking of chicha via qeros cemented relationships of power and alliances between people and groups.

 Chicha can be mixed with Coca Sek, a Colombian beverage made from coca leaf.